Ansett Australia: Administration and asset sales

-Ansett's administrators, KordaMentha, initially advised creditors that it was unlikely that much more money would be realised, due to the depression of the global aviation industry after the September 11 attacks in New York City and Washington, DC, had the effect of reducing the value of aircraft from A$300 million to A$70 million.
+The depression of the global aviation industry after the September 11 attacks in New York City and Washington, DC, and later the rise of the Australian dollar, reduced the value of Ansett's aircraft.
+By April 2004, with 28 aircraft still unsold, the administrators, KordaMentha, had revised the estimated value of the remaining fleet from more than A$600 million at the time of the collapse, based on an independent valuation, to A$63 million.
 In the months following the final flight, the administrators negotiated the sale of the terminal leases back to the airport owners, recouping millions.
+After the ACCC told Qantas that it would not be allowed to acquire the Sydney terminal, which would have given it control of both major domestic terminals there, the lease was sold to Sydney Airports Corporation for A$192 million in May 2002; the Brisbane and Canberra terminals were also taken over by their airport operators.
 Auctions were held to sell Ansett's airport furniture and equipment.
-Its headquarters at 465/489 and 501 Swanston Street, Melbourne were sold to PDG Corporation.
+Its headquarters at 465/489 and 501 Swanston Street, Melbourne were sold to PDG Corporation for A$30 million.
 Some aircraft stored in heavy maintenance were broken up, as it was not cost-effective to restore them to an airworthy state.

 The disposal of the former fleet did not progress quickly, given the depressed aviation market and the subsequent lack of demand by other carriers around the world whose operations had been crippled by the 9/11 attacks only months before.
 Following the final flight, nearly all of the A320 fleet was ferried back empty to Melbourne, where they sat at abandoned gates in storage.
 The Airbus A320 and Boeing 737 fleets ultimately found new owners first, and departed Australia between March 2002 and December 2006 as the banks finally reclaimed them, or as new owners were found.

 The two Boeing 747s that were leased from Singapore Airlines were reclaimed within weeks of the collapse and returned to Singapore Airlines, which restored the original colours.
 They subsequently found new lives and were leased to Fiji's national carrier Fiji Airways, then known as Air Pacific.
 The more modern Boeing 767-300, of which Ansett had two, were reclaimed by the lessors in the following months, while two new Boeing 767-300 aircraft which arrived too late to enter service with Ansett, departed soon after.
 One aircraft was wet leased on a short-term basis by Qantas to bring additional aircraft to cover the loss of Ansett, but the aircraft retained its Ansett registration while under lease to it.
 Another new 767-300, which was halfway through its ferry from Canada, never made it to Australia and returned to Canada.
 The Kendell CRJ-200 jets returned to Canada within twelve months of the initial collapse.